LuuanOliveira/LuuanOliveira/README.md

 More about me:
 - :rocket: I’m currently working on [@Capgemini](https://github.com/Capgemini)
-- :school: I’m formed in systems analysis and development (Anhanguera Educacional)
+- :school: I’m formed in systems analysis and development
 - 📫 How to reach me: luuan.oliveira@hotmail.com
 <br/>